-Ms. Gina Farrell - gfarrell@pobschools.org Mr. Scott Lieberman - slieberman@pobschools.org The Career and Technical Education (CTE) endorsement is a distinction on a student's high school diploma in the form of a New York State Education Department Seal indicating that a student has completed coursework in a state approved CTE program.
+Ms. Gina Farrell: gfarrell@pobschools.org Mr. Scott Lieberman: sliebreman@pobschools.org The Career and Technical Education (CTE) endorsement is a distinction on a student's high school diploma in the form of a New York State Education Department Seal indicating that a student has completed coursework in a state-approved CTE program.
 POBJFK High School currently offers five New York State approved CTE programs.
-POBJFK's Approved Programs are:
+For additional information, please visit the high school's homepage.
+POBJFK's approved programs are: